 Orthotics are clinically proven11 to reduce pain and improve function in patients with plantar fasciitis.

-Custom orthotics are insoles for your shoes that we manufacture specifically for you in our lab as part of your personalized treatment plan.
+Custom orthotics are insoles for your shoes that we manufacture in our lab specifically for you as part of your personalized treatment plan.

 Custom orthotics work by providing support exactly where you need it based on your unique biomechanics and feet.
 They alleviate stress on the plantar fascia, and also distribute the pressure of your bodyweight along the bottom of your entire foot.